 Digital Desk discussion with Tonyaa Weathersbee, Commercial Appeal metro columnist

 MEMPHIS, Tenn.
-(WMC) - Commercial Appeal metro columnist Tonyaa Weathersbee joined Andrew Douglas at the Digital Desk Wednesday.
+(WMC) - Commercial Appeal metro columnist Tonyaa Weathersbee joined Action News 5′s Andrew Douglas at the Digital Desk Wednesday.

-They talked about Tonyaa’s recent column, including the challenges being felt in emergency rooms across the Mid-south and how it’s impacting those in the community.
+They talked about several of Tonyaa’s recent columns, including the upcoming 20th anniversary of the 9/11 terrorist attacks.
+She also gave her thoughts on Tennessee Governor Bill Lee’s handling of the COVID-19 pandemic.

 Watch their interview here or on our streaming apps -- Amazon Fire, AppleTV and Roku.